testsigmahq/testsigma-docs/src/pages/docs/api/examples/trigger-test-plan-wait-completion.md

 ---
-title: "Trigger Test Plan remotely and wait until Completion"
+title: "Trigger Test Plans Remotely & Wait Until Completion"
 metadesc: "This article discusses in detail on how to trigger a Test Plan remotely using REST API and wait until the Test Run completion before publishing the test results"
 noindex: false
-order: 21.62
+order: 21.82
 page_id: "Trigger Test Plan remotely and wait until Completion"
 search_keyword: ""
 warning: false